rosiebe11/dog-project/README.md

 ## Project Overview

 Welcome to the Convolutional Neural Networks (CNN) project in the AI Nanodegree!
-In this project, you will learn how to build a pipeline that can be used within a web or mobile app to process real-world, user-supplied images.
-Given an image of a dog, your algorithm will identify an estimate of the canine’s breed.
+The overall aim of this project is to create a CNN that when given an image of a dog, the algorithm will identify an estimate of the canine’s breed.
 If supplied an image of a human, the code will identify the resembling dog breed.

 ![Sample Output][image1]

-Along with exploring state-of-the-art CNN models for classification, you will make important design decisions about the user experience for your app.
-Our goal is that by completing this lab, you understand the challenges involved in piecing together a series of models designed to perform various tasks in a data processing pipeline.
-Each model has its strengths and weaknesses, and engineering a real-world application often involves solving many problems without a perfect answer.
-Your imperfect solution will nonetheless create a fun user experience!
+Along with exploring state-of-the-art CNN models for classification, the notebook will walk through important design decisions about the user experience for the classifier.
+The notebook looks at multiple approaches to show the strenghs and weakness of different CNNS and gain a better understanding of the data.

+### Libraries used in the project
+Keras
+Matplotlib
+NumPy
+OpenCV

+### File descriptions
+- dog_app.ipynb: Jupyter notebook containing implementation of CNN to classify breeds of dogs
+- dog_app.html: Jupyter notebook rendered in html format
+- weights.best.from_scratch.hdf5, weights.best.VGG16.hdf5, weights.best.VGG10.hdf5: Weight of CNN model build from scratch, and CNN model via transfer learning utilizing VGG16 and VGG19 architecture
+- /images folder: contains images used to test the model.

+### Findings
+The final architecture used transfer learning and VGG19 pre-trained model to achieve an accuracy of approx 80%.

+### Conclusion
+The capstone project walks through the implementation of a CNN network.
+The steps taken to improve our understanding of similar neural networks and ultimately build the final CNN are detailed below:
+1. Import dataset
+2. Detect human faces in images
+3. Detect dog in images
+4. Create CNN to classify dog breeds from scratch
+5. Use CNN to classify dog breeds via transfer learning
+6. Create CNN to classify dog breeds via transfer learning
+7. Write an algorithm to predict breeds using real world images

+It was shown that training effective CNNs take a lot of time to train the model.
+In these cases, using transfer learning of pre-trained models and altering the final architecture slightly at the end is an effective way of overcoming this.
+A good accuracy can be achieved using this method.

+Although it was not possible in this project, the accuracy could have been improved further through
+1. Increasing the training dataset
+2. Augmenting the training data.

+If you would like to run this notebook, follow the instructions below.

 ## Project Instructions